jeremychleung/1DCNN_Filter/README.md

-# 1D-CNN Temporal Filter for Atmospheric Science
+# 1D-CNN Temporal Filter for Atmospheric and Climate Research
-1D-CNN Temporal Filter for Atmospheric Science
+1D-CNN Temporal Filter for Atmospheric and Climate Research